rm511130/Concourse-Workshop/README.md

 chmod +x ~/concourse/ci/tasks/*.sh
 ```

 - Now let's modify what was `lab03.yml` into your main `pipeline.yml`.
-It will reside in the the `ci directory` and include the `2` new tasks.
+It will reside in the `ci directory` and include the `2` new tasks.
 These tasks will represent completely new jobs in your pipeline.
 These will test and package the java code included in your repository.
 You will be replacing your `howdy` job.
 Your final `pipeline.yml` file can be created using the following command:

 ```
 cat << EOF > ~/concourse/ci/pipeline.yml